Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Introduction

 We propose \textbf{Sequential Communication for Decision-Focused Learning (SeqComm-DFL)}, unifying multi-agent communication learning, model-based reinforcement learning, and \gls{dfl}.
 Viewed through the predict-and-optimize lens, SeqComm-DFL casts a \emph{communication module} $\phi_\theta$ with parameter $\theta$ as the ``predictor'' and \emph{\gls{marl} policy selection} as the ``optimization task.''
 Crucially, our setting involves \emph{endogenous uncertainty}~\citep{tang2024pyepo}: messages are not passive forecasts but active signals that \emph{change} how other agents act, creating feedback loops absent in standard \gls{dfl}.
 To our knowledge, SeqComm-DFL is the first framework to extend \gls{dfl} to multi-agent systems with endogenous, communication-induced uncertainty.

-Our key innovation is \emph{value-aware message generation with sequential Stackelberg conditioning} \citep{zheng22}: messages are optimized to maximize receiver decision quality and generated sequentially in priority order, creating a leader-follower structure.
-Building on prior work in sequential communication~\citep{ding2023multilevel}, we introduce \emph{guidance potential} for prosocial priority ordering and extend \gls{omd}~\citep{nikishin2022control} to communication-augmented world models with QMIX factorization~\citep{rashid2018qmix}.
+Our key innovation is \emph{value-aware message generation with sequential Stackelberg conditioning} \citep{zheng2022stackelberg}: messages are optimized to maximize receiver decision quality and generated sequentially in priority order, creating a leader-follower structure.
+Building on prior work in sequential communication~\citep{ding2024multilevel}, we introduce \emph{guidance potential} for prosocial priority ordering and extend \gls{omd}~\citep{nikishin2022control} to communication-augmented world models with QMIX factorization~\citep{rashid2018qmix}.
 We provide information-theoretic bounds on communication value (Theorem~\ref{thm:comm_value}) and convergence guarantees (Theorem~\ref{thm:convergence_main}).
-Experiments on healthcare coordination and SMAC benchmarks demonstrate $4$--$6$ times reward improvements and above 13\% point win rate gains.
+Experiments on healthcare coordination and original SMAC benchmarks demonstrate rewards $4$--$6$ times higher and win rate gains of over 13\%.